taraknezevic/franka-friction-identification-dataset/README.md

 Parameter values are reported for all seven joints of the Franka Emika Panda robot.

-## Robot Specifications

-Joint position and velocity limits correspond to the manufacturer specifications of the Franka Emika Panda robot and are provided for reference.

-These limits were used when designing the excitation trajectories and selecting feasible motion directions.

 ## License

 This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).